-The current plan is to stop installing or adding ISDN lines in 2023 with the aim of turning off the network in 2025.
+The current plan is to stop installing or adding ISDN lines nationally in 2023, though this will come sooner in areas that have already achieved a high level of coverage with gigabit capable networks, starting in summer 2021 in certain areas of the UK.
+The eventual aim is to turn off the network in 2025.
 So you should start making plans for the switchover and check when your existing telecoms contract and telephone system maintenance is due for renewal, although you don’t have to be limited to this.

 Although you do have time to plan and implement the necessary changes, it’s possible that as time goes on those still using ISDN technology will notice support starting to dwindle as less ISDN – trained engineers are available to fix faults and availability of parts will decline.
 The quality of the network will without doubt decline, whilst moving to IP enhances the sound quality of a call, making it a better experience for your customers.